dbj-data/bench/README.md

 ## PS

 Why this `dbj` prefix everywhere, ego trip?
-No. It is just the easy way to have unique names on the GitHub.
+No it is not an "ego trip".
+It is just the easy way to have unique names on the GitHub.
 That is the only reason.

 ![dbj-bench-logo](./media/dbj-bench%20128x128.png)

 DBJ*BENCH&trade;

-[Serverside Systems](https://github.com/dbj-data) is part of [dbj.systems](.https://dbj.systems) group.
+[Serverside Systems](https://github.com/dbj-data) is part of the [dbj.systems](https://dbj.systems) group.